projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 -  ACRN 2.0 adds a few necessary device emulations in the hypervisor, such as vPCI and vUART, to avoid interference between different VMs.

--  ACRN 2.0 supports an RT VM as a post-launched User VM, with features such as LAPIC passthrough and PMD virtio driver.
+-  ACRN 2.0 supports an RTVM as a post-launched User VM, with features such as LAPIC passthrough and PMD virtio driver.

 .. figure:: images/over-image35.png